 Advanced Labour Law is offered from time to time depending on availability of teaching resources.
 The theme varies, again in response to resources.
-In 1980 an Advanced Labour Law elective was offered which included the following topics: the problems of having both State and federal regulation of industrial law; the constitutional basis to Australian industrial disputation; the impact of changing technology on patterns of trade union coverage, industrial disputation and employment.
-A comparative study of the following: industrial democracy; anti-discrimination machinery and legislation as it affects employment; the duties of Federal nations pursuant to ILO Conventions and the ratification of ILO Conventions; wages and incomes policies; employment security legislation and judicial responses thereto; health and safety standards and employers' duties; redundancy.

-Topics planned for future courses include 1. specialized areas from the contract of employment eg the distinction between termination and variation of the employment contract; tension created by a collision between the orders of the employer and the policy adopted by a trade union; statutory control and regulation of the employment contract with particular emphasis upon the following: Masters and Servants Acts, Merchant Seamen's Acts, Contractors' Debts Acts, the Apprenticeship Acts.
-2. specialized areas from the Australian system of industrial regulation, eg the meaning of 'the public interest' in industrial legislation; the problems in characterizing a dispute as 'justiciable'; management prerogatives; personal grievance procedures; productivity bargaining; bargaining in good faith.
-3. comparative studies of the dundamental principles of Soviet labour law; the role of trade unions in a one-party state (eg Yugoslavia); labour and industrial law in developing countries; trade unions in Hong Kong and Japan; freedom of association in labour law; a comparison of the industrial conciliation and arbitration system of Australia, New Zealand, Singapore and Malaysia.
+In 1980 an Advanced Labour Law elective was offered which included the following topics: the problems of having both State and federal regulation of industrial law; the constitutional basis to Australian industrial disputation; the impact of changing lechnology on patterns of trade union coverage, industrial disputation and employment.
+A comparative study of the following: industrial democracy; anti-discrimination machinery and legislation as it affects employment; the duites of Federal nations pursuant to ILO Conventions and the ratification of ILO Conventions; wages and incomes policies; employment security legislation and judicial responses thereto; redundancy.
+Topics planned for future courses include: 1, specialized areas from the contract of employment eg the distinction between termination and variation of the employment contract; tension created by a collision between the orders of the employer and the policy adopted by a trade union; statutory control and regulation of the employment contract; 2. specialized areas from the Australian system of industrial regulation, eg the meaning of 'the public interest' in industrial legislation; the problems in characterizing a dispute as 'justiciable'; management prerogatives; personal grievance procedures; productivity bargaining; bargaining in good faith; 3. comparative studies, eq the fundamental principles of Soviet labour law; the role of trade unions in a one-party state (eq Yugoslavia); labour and industrial law in developing countries; trade unions in Hong Kong and Japan: freedom of association in labour law: a comparison of the industrial conciliation and arbitration system of Australia.
+New Zealand, Singapore and Malaysia.